-Other datasets (2019 Annual Population Survey, 2018 Health Survey for England and 2010-12 Natsal-3 study) used in this analysis are publicly available via the UK Data Archive.
+Datasets (Natsal-COVID, 2019 Annual Population Survey, 2018 Health Survey for England and 2010-12 Natsal-3 study) used in this analysis are publicly available via the UK Data Archive.
 Datasets can be accessed through registration with the UK Data Service.